nailliK/website-2023-09/README.md

 - [ ] Improve everything
 - [ ] Move static assets to a separate directory
 - [ ] Add description and keywords metadata to a flat file
+- [ ] Move to GCP bucket instead of http-server
 - [ ] Add Projects section
 - [ ] Configure lint-staged
 - [ ] Eliminate Webpack(?)